 “But I think as things stand now, we are in a situation where companies still need to make sure that they are wholly inclusive and representative.
-It is important that companies and businesses represent the communities they're serving, and a lot of the time they aren't.
+Companies and businesses must represent the communities they're serving and a lot of the time they aren't.

 “I think the gold standard is a company where all ethnicities, all genders, and all backgrounds are represented - and we're still a long way from that.

 “As we go forward companies should have diversity and inclusion as part of their recruitment policies, as companies with diverse leadership do better.
 It's a matter of record that companies with diverse leadership, for a start, have better profits.
 They think outside the box, they are better at problem-solving, and at creative thinking.
 This isn't just me saying it, there have been studies done that prove this.

 “The real question should be, ‘why wouldn't a company be more diverse?’, because it is just better for the company.”